jayinc/docs/content/client-libraries/ui-components/error-panel/_index.md

 Use Error Panel to help users diagnose and fix common problems preventing the use of voice.

-Error Panel automatically unhides when the user presses Push-To-Talk Button if <code>SpeechState</code> indicates an initialization error.
+Error Panel automatically unhides when the user presses Push-To-Talk Button if <code>ClientState</code> indicates an initialisation error.

 ## Usage